 Correcting your technique at a later stage is going to be hard, so make sure you’re getting it right from day one.

 Overall, there are a lot more pros than cons.
 To make an informed decision for yourself, though, you need to take the cons into account as well.

-Your average tennis ball machine cost starts at around about $500 for a very basic model.
+Your average tennis ball machine cost starts at around a good few hundred dollars for a very basic model.
 More advanced machines can set you back a few thousand dollars.
-To get a decent machine, with the basic features that make the purchase worthwhile, you’re looking at least $1,000 to $1,500.
+To get a decent machine, with the basic features that make the purchase worthwhile, you’re looking at over $1000 for sure.

 Now, we know that tennis is not the cheapest hobby, but this cost may be prohibitive for some people.

 You also need to factor in the cost of the balls that you’ll be using.
 The more you practice, the more often you’ll need to get new balls.
 Pressureless balls will last longer.
 They’ll outlast the others but tend to bounce more so that’ll have to be considered.